-It’s not just the fact that the lessons are connected, they offer a clear structure, explain the information on a detailed level and don’t confuse the learner at all.
+It’s not just the fact that the lessons are connected.
+They offer a clear structure, explain the information in detail and don’t confuse the learner at all.

-It might seem a bit pricey to some people, however, it provides solid value in return.
-It covers a lot of topics, grammar, vocabulary, cultural elements and provides enough exercises to feel confident about the progress you’ve made learning Italian.
+It might seem a bit pricey to some people, but I think it provides solid value in return.
+It covers grammar, vocabulary, and cultural elements and provides enough exercises to make learners feel confident about the progress they’re making with Italian.